MicrosoftDocs/dynamics365smb-docs/business-central/finance-work-with-vat.md

 ---
 title: How to work With VAT on Sales and Purchases
-description: This topic describes the various ways of working with VAT both manually and with automatic setup, to help you meet country specific regulations.
+description: This topic describes the various ways of working with VAT both manually and with automatic setup, to help you meet country/region specific regulations.
 author: brentholtorf